Michelle4929/Michelle4929.github.io/essays/questions.md

 Here is a an example of a <a href="https://stackoverflow.com/questions/927358/how-do-i-undo-the-most-recent-local-commits-in-git"><i class="large github icon "></i>Smart Question</a> on Stack Overflow.

+Although it is a simple question that may be searched online for other possible solutions, stack overflow offers a more indepth answer then a simple google search.
+It might not be a complex question but it is still a smart question because of how clear and precise the question is.
+First, it has a clear goal in mind: To remove a commit in Git.
+Next, the details are nice additions, instead of saying a vague commit, it asks for the most recent local commit.
+Last, it also says where it wants it removed from, which is Git.
+Even though, it is simple in nature, it shows how well the question is recieved on stack overflow by the amount of views, votes, and answers.
+Most questions who are formatted wrong or stupid will sometimes not even be answered or looked at.
+This specific question on removing a commit has over 20,000 votes, 100 answers, and 13 million views.
+It only shows how much people are willing to answer and also how much people are also looking for the answers to the same question.
+Even though you could simply google search the answer to removing a local commit from Git, it wasn't as clear as stack overflow.
+After searching through stack overflow, they offer multiple ways of removal as well as indepth explanations on the different types.
+For example, on google, the first search only offers the run of "git reset -- Head^".
+While stack overflow shows many different ways of removal, such as "git reset", "git reset -- soft", "git reset -- hard", and much more.

 #### Example of a Not Smart Question

+Here is a an example of a <a href="https://stackoverflow.com/questions/44760112/marching-cubes-generating-holes-in-mesh"><i class="large github icon "></i>Not Smart Question</a> on Stack Overflow.

+Compared to the smart question example above, this question is an obvious not smart question from the get go.
+First, the title is too general.
+When having a programming issue, it's best to name as much details as possible so that the receiver can answer as precisely as possible.
+Just writing "Marching Cubes generating holes in mesh" is extremely vague and hard to know what exactly is the problem.
+There is no mention of where the code is being used for as well as what it is being used for in the title.
+Second, once clicking into the question, the user is bombarded with an abundance of information.
+When posting a coding question, codes with over 100 of lines to read over will most likely be looked over.
+Most people want to know where exactly you think your code is erroring so it is better to offer fewer codes and ask exactly which lines you might have a problem with.
+Even after sharing a huge block of code, they offer a link for more information with a lot of text to read, which makes it hard for users to answer or even know what exactly is the problem.
+As a result, there are no answers to this question even though it was posted over 6 years ago.

 ## Conclusion

+It is very important in any environment to ask questions.
+In order to utilize questions, it is pertinent to know the difference in asking a smart or not smart question.
+After diving deeper into how to ask a smart questions, I have learned some great lessons.
+When asking a smart question, it is good to be precise, informative, and appropriate no matter what situation.
+People also appreciate if you have attempted to look for the answers yourselves first, as it shows you at least tried and care about learning more of the subject matter.
+I think it is a great skill to be able to ask smart questions and that everybody could learn to incorporate this lesson in their daily life!